bitpay/wallet/README.md

 Copay depends on [Bitcore Wallet Service](https://github.com/bitpay/bitcore-wallet-service) (BWS) for blockchain information, networking and copayer synchronization.
 A BWS instance can be setup and operational within minutes or you can use a public instance like `https://bws.bitpay.com`.
 Switching between BWS instances is very simple and can be done with a click from within Copay.
 BWS also allows Copay to interoperate with others wallet like [Bitcore Wallet CLI] (https://github.com/bitpay/bitcore-wallet).

 ## Translations
-Copay uses standard gettext PO files for translations and is currently translated to Spanish, Japanese, French, German and Portuguese thanks to community contributions.
-See https://github.com/bitpay/copay/pull/2880 as an example pull request for adding translations.
+Copay uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/copay) as front-end for translators.

+To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and sends the request to the language that you want to translate.

 **Translation Credits:**
 - Japanese: @dabura667